l00k3y/GitHubRepositorySearcher/README.md

 This runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+## Usage

+To actually use this program, enter a search term in the repository name field and click search.

+A datagrid will display the results if any are found.
+Clicking on a row will display more information on the repository.
+Information such as: fork, issue and star counts.
+The readme, if one is found, is displayed too.

 ## Future Improvements
 If I had more time to work on this project I would: